Clyde Williams (New York politician): Community service

 Williams serves on the board of the MAC AIDS Fund, where he works closely with the organization to provide funding for programs in the African-American and Latino communities.
 Previously, he served on the board of STRIVE – an East Harlem-based non-profit that is focused on job training for African-Americans and Latinos.

 In 2003, he co‐founded the Harlem Speakers Series to promote dialogue with political leaders.
 Speakers have included President Bill Clinton, then-Senator Hillary Rodham Clinton, Senator Kirsten Gillibrand, and Mayor Michael Bloomberg.

 Williams was the recipient of the Harlem Business Alliance’s Community Service Award in 2003.

 Campaigns

 2012 Congressional bid

 In 2012, Williams challenged incumbent Congressman Charlie Rangel for New York’s 13th District Congressional Seat.
 Williams attracted high-profile donors and grassroots support.
 The New York Times and the Daily News endorsed his campaign for Congress.

-President Clinton declined to endorse Charlie Rangel in the 2012 election.
-Clinton, who has consistently endorsed Rangel, said he declined to do so because of Williams’ involvement in the election.

 2016 Congressional bid

 Williams announced his candidacy for Congress in October 2015.
 He has received endorsements from former Senate Majority Leader Tom Daschle, and former Governor of New Mexico and leading Latino politician, Bill Richardson.